Segvicky/code-/README.md

 Initializing recognizer class in order to recognize the speech.
 We are using google speech recognition.
 Audio file supports by speech recognition: wav, AIFF, AIFF-C, FLAC.
 I used ‘wav’ file in this example I have used speeches from movies in different format to carry out this project.
 By default, google recognizer reads English.
-It supports different languages, for more details please check this documentation.
+It supports different languages, for more details please check the relevant documentation from their website.